Maruti Suzuki finalises site for new manufacturing facility in Haryana; to invest Rs 11,000 cr in first phase | Business

 - India

-The country's largest carmaker Maruti Suzuki India (MSI) on Friday said it will invest Rs 11,000 crore in the first phase of its new manufacturing facility in Haryana.
+The country's largest carmaker Maruti Suzuki India (MSI) on Friday announced an investment of Rs 11,000 crore in the first phase of a new facility to be set up at Sonipat in Haryana.

-The company on Friday completed the process of allotment of an 800-acre site at IMT Kharkhoda in Sonipat district with HSIIDC (Haryana State Industrial and Infrastructure Development Corporation Limited), the auto major said in a regulatory filing.
+The company said it has completed the process of allotment of an 800-acre site at IMT Kharkhoda in Sonipat district with HSIIDC (Haryana State Industrial and Infrastructure Development Corporation Ltd).

 The new plant's first phase with a manufacturing capacity of 2.5 lakh units per annum is expected to be commissioned by 2025, subject to administrative approvals.

-In the first phase, the investment would be over Rs 11,000 crore, MSI said.
+In the first phase, the investment would be over Rs 11,000 crore, it added.

+Clarifying on the matter, Bhargava said: ''That was the intention but we will have to see how the demand grows because this plant has also come much later than what was originally planned... so the dynamics have changed.''
+On the current market situation, he said demand for entry-level cars was going down and there was lack of clarity as to how it will pan out in the future.

+''The lower end of the car market is not growing, so what impact would it have..if it starts growing again, then the market will become much bigger, if it doesn't, then the demand would be quite different, so that's why there is uncertainty,'' Bhargava said.

-At present, MSI has a cumulative production capacity of around 5.5 lakh units per quarter or about 22 lakh units per annum across its manufacturing plants in Haryana and Gujarat.
+Asked if the new plant could be utilised for electric vehicle production, Bhargava said: ''It can be.''
+At present, MSI has a cumulative production capacity of around 22 lakh units per annum across its two manufacturing plants in Haryana and parent Suzuki Motor's facility at Gujarat.
+The two plants in Haryana -- Gurgaon and Manesar -- together roll out around 15.5 lakh units per annum.

+Its parent Suzuki Motor Corp has also set up a facility in Gujarat with an installed production capacity of 7.5 lakh units per year after the third unit started production in April last year.

+All units produced at Suzuki Motor Gujarat Pvt Ltd (SMG) are supplied to MSI.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)